ghc/ghc/docs/users_guide/runtime_control.rst

     Produce "ticky-ticky" statistics at the end of the program run (only available if the program was linked with :ghc-flag:`-debug`).
-The ⟨file⟩ business works just like on the :rts-flag:`-S` RTS option, above.
+The ⟨file⟩ business works just like on the :rts-flag:`-S [⟨file⟩]` RTS option, above.

     For more information on ticky-ticky profiling, see :ref:`ticky-ticky`.